soniclavier/bigdata-notebook/_posts/2015-11-15-storm_kafka_part3.markdown

 MongodbBolt mongoBolt = boltBuilder.buildMongodbBolt();
 {% endhighlight %}

 These spouts and bolts are linked together by the TopologyBuilder class.
-Each spout should define from which stream it should receive it's input from. e.g., If bolt 'B' wants to receive it's input from bolt 'A', then we should call `builder.setBolt('B',boltBobj,1).shuffleGrouping("A");`.
+Each spout should define from which stream it should receive it's input from. e.g., If bolt 'B' wants to receive it's input from bolt 'A', then we should call
+{% highlight java %}
+builder.setBolt('B',boltBobj,1).shuffleGrouping("A");
+{% endhighlight %}
 If bolt 'A' is emitting multiple streams -x and y, then bolt 'B' should also specify the stream name of bolt 'A'.
-It would look something like `builder.setBolt('B',bolt,1).shuffleGrouping("A","x");`
+It would look something like
+{% highlight java %}
+builder.setBolt('B',bolt,1).shuffleGrouping("A","x");`
+{% endhighlight %}

 {% highlight java %}
 //set the kafkaSpout to topology